-A boring calendar invitation doesn't exactly put your colleagues or employees in a party mood.
-How about a free virtual invite instead?
+A boring calendar invitation doesn't exactly get your colleagues or employees in the party mood.
+How about a free, virtual invitation instead?
 Or – to build a bridge to real life – even a physical invitation card?
-Whether digital or “real": a nice invitation with information on the dress code, the food and other preparatory measures makes a lot more impression than a boring meeting invitation.
-Tip: make sure to filter for free designs when sending virtual invitations.
-These are available, for example, from Punchbowl or from services such as Canva .
+Whether digital or “real”, a nice invitation with information about the dress code, food and other preparatory measures is much more impressive than a plain meeting invitation.
+Tip: Make sure to filter for free designs when sending the virtual invitation.
+These are available, for example, from Punchbowl or from services like Canva .

-We have now made over 1,500 employees a little bit happier with our team events andchocolate boxes .
-We probably used every conceivable tool for this.
-From Skype to Teams, Google Hangouts, Whereby and Zoom, everything was included.
-Aside from potential privacy concerns, Zoom was our favorite, especially for larger groups (200+) and breakout sessions.
-As always, when choosing the tool, the question is what you really need or what is possible at all.
-For example, if you are only celebrating with a smaller team, virtual rooms may not be that important.
+We have now made over 1,500 employees a little happier with our team events andchocolate boxes in 2020 alone.
+We probably used every tool imaginable to do this.
+From Skype, Teams, Google Hangouts, Whereby and Zoom, everything was included.
+Apart from possible data protection concerns, Zoom was our favorite - especially for larger groups (200+) and breakout sessions.
+As always, when choosing a tool, the question is what you really need or what is possible.
+For example, if you only celebrate with a smaller team, virtual rooms may not be that important.
 Even with large groups, it can be nice to stay in one “room” for the entire event.
-However, then of course the usual small talk falls a bit flat.
+However, of course the usual small talk falls a bit flat.

 Ask your team to wear something festive.
-A Santa hat, a Christmas jumper or shirt, festive jewelry or reindeer ears.
-Even if it sounds a bit silly, it's just such little things that can contribute to a relaxed atmosphere.
-During the celebration, you can vote on which person wears the best Christmas party outfit and award virtual prizes.
-You can make the selection directly with Zoom using the survey tool or with external tools such as Mentimeter or Google Forms.
+A Santa hat, a Christmas sweater or shirt, festive jewelry or reindeer ears.
+Even if it sounds a bit silly, it's little things like this that can contribute to a relaxed atmosphere.
+During the celebration, you can vote for which person wears the best Christmas party outfit and award virtual prizes.
+You can make the selection directly on Zoom using the survey tool or using external tools such as Mentimeter or Google Forms.

-Admittedly, we are of course biased.
+Admittedly, we are of course prejudiced.
 Nevertheless, after so many virtual chocolate tastings , we can say that almost everyone likes chocolate.
-In contrast to alcohol - which for various reasons is not always well received at Christmas parties - chocolate is harmless and super delicious.
-But even without chocolate, the Christmas party can of course be a success ;-).
-In that case, you could do a cooking session together or everyone could bring their own favorite food.
+In contrast to alcohol - which is not always well received at Christmas parties for various reasons - chocolate is harmless and super tasty.
+But of course the Christmas party can be a success even without chocolate ;-).
+In this case, you could organize a cooking session together or have everyone bring their own favorite food.
 Sending a cooking box in advance would also be a nice idea.

-At a Christmas party, the food is often the focal point around which everything is planned.
-Why should it be any different virtually?
+At a Christmas party, food is often the event point around which everything is planned.
+Why should it be different virtually?
 At the virtual Christmas party, for example, there could be several courses and the teams can sit down differently at the virtual tables for each course.
-The idea: each table is a room, so that about 10 people “sit” together in each room.
-To make the whole thing a little more visual, you can work with Google slides parallel to the session, for example.
+The idea: Each table is a room, so that around 10 people “sit” together in each room.
+To make the whole thing a little more visual, you can work with Google Slides in parallel to the session, for example.
 A table with chairs, food, etc. can already be shown on the film.
-Each person in the digital space then pushes their picture onto a “chair” and it is also clear who the direct interlocutors are.
+Each person in the digital space then moves their picture onto a “chair” and so it is clear who the direct conversation partners are.
 We have already tested this at a team event and found it very entertaining.

-Especially if there are newer colleagues in the team, it can help to give a few suggestions for discussion in advance.
-Around the festive season, it is of course a good idea to prepare a series of discussions about this topic.
-For example, to get started, team members can exchange ideas about how they and their families are spending the holidays, what food they are eating or – in general – whether they are celebrating Christmas at all.
+Especially if there are newer colleagues in the team, it can help to give some discussion suggestions in advance.
+Around the holidays, it is of course a good idea to prepare a series of discussion opportunities around this topic.
+For example, team members can start by discussing how they and their families spend the holidays, what foods they eat or – more generally – whether they celebrate Christmas at all.
 And in that case, of course, what they do instead.
-As soon as these icebreaker topics are processed, your own topics will certainly arise.
-Otherwise, you can always have a few more topics up your sleeve that you, as moderators, can place in the individual virtual rooms in between.
-If you decide to start with a chocolate tasting, for example, a suitable pairing could be offered and discussed in the rooms.
+Once these icebreaker topics are dealt with, topics of their own will certainly arise.
+Otherwise, you can always have a few more topics up your sleeve that you, as moderators, can place in the individual virtual rooms from time to time.
+By the way, if you decide to have a chocolate tasting at the beginning, a suitable pairing could be served and discussed in the rooms.
 So a (non-alcoholic) wine, a craft beer or even a coffee.
-This could also be discussed afterwards in small groups.
+This could also be discussed in small groups afterwards.

-Whatever you decide, have fun with it!
+Whatever you decide, have fun!